cewoodaus/personal-website/content/authors/admin/_index.md

 ---
 Carolyn Wood is a PhD student at the University of Queensland, in Brisbane, Australia.

-My current research focuses on theoretical physics at the interface between quantum mechanics and general relativity, and straddles quantum foundations, thermodynamics, and quantum information.
-I am also broadly interested in future quantum technologies, quantum security and science policy making, and cross-disciplinary research combining physics and linguistics.
+Her current research focuses on physics at the interface between quantum mechanics and general relativity, and straddles quantum foundations, thermodynamics, and quantum information.
+She is also broadly interested in future quantum technologies, quantum security and science policy making, and cross-disciplinary research combining physics and linguistics.